6 minute read

 The good news about this kind of fee is that you may have some flexibility if you’re able to change the category your item appears in on Amazon.
 In some cases, choosing a favorable Amazon category for your next product or line of products could help you improve margins almost instantly.

 Amazon storage fees apply only if you’re using Amazon’s FBA service and have your inventory stored at Amazon facilities.
-The fees are charged by cubic foot of space your inventory takes up, and Amazon charges fees once a month.
+The fees are charged by a cubic foot of space your inventory takes up, and Amazon charges fees once a month.
 The fees per cubic foot also change around the end of the year (holiday season!) when there’s a higher volume of inventory being brought in by Amazon.

 There’s also an additional fee of $0.15 per product per month when an item stays in an FBA warehouse longer than a year.
 Keep these fees in mind when calculating the time of year to launch a product.